Destroyer13579/DEI---AI-USES-POPULATION-SUBMOD-/README.md

 ## **What’s new in v0.4.0**

-- AIs now are aggressive, more logical, and attack more with the newp opulation restraints.
+- AIs now are aggressive, more logical, and attack more with the new population restraints.

 - Populations take longer to recover noww - making wars actually matter.